Herman Melville: Style and literary allusion

 In Nathalia Wright's view, Melville's sentences generally have a looseness of structure, easy to use for devices as catalogue and allusion, parallel and refrain, proverb and allegory.
 The length of his clauses may vary greatly, but the narrative style of writing in Pierre and The Confidence-Man is there to convey feeling, not thought.
 Unlike Henry James, who was an innovator of sentence ordering to render the subtlest nuances in thought, Melville made few such innovations.
 His domain is the mainstream of English prose, with its rhythm and simplicity influenced by the King James Bible.
 Another important characteristic of Melville's writing style is in its echoes and overtones.
 Melville's imitation of certain distinct styles is responsible for this.
 His three most important sources, in order, are the Bible, Shakespeare, and Milton.
-Direct quotation from any of the sources is slight; only one sixth of his Biblical allusions can be qualified as such because Melville adapts Biblical usage to his own narrated textual requirements of clarifying his plot.
+Direct quotation from any of the sources is slight; only one sixth of his Biblical allusions can be qualified as such because Melville adapts Biblical usage to his own narrated textual requirements.

 The Biblical elements in Melville's style can be divided into three categories.
 In the first, allusion is more within the narrative rather than formal quotation.
 Several preferred Biblical allusions appear repeatedly throughout his body of work, taking on the nature of refrains.
 Examples are the injunctions to be 'as wise as serpents and as harmless as doves,' 'death on a pale horse,' 'the man of sorrows', the 'many mansions of heaven;' proverbs 'as the hairs on our heads are numbered,' 'pride goes before a fall,' 'the wages of sin is death;' adverbs and pronouns as 'verily, whoso, forasmuch as; phrases as come to pass, children's children, the fat of the land, vanity of vanities, outer darkness, the apple of his eye, Ancient of Days, the rose of Sharon.'
 Second, there are paraphrases of individual and combined verses.
 Redburn's "Thou shalt not lay stripes upon these Roman citizens" makes use of language of the Ten Commandments in Ex.20 and Pierre's inquiry of Lucy: "Loveth she me with the love past all understanding?" combines John 21:15–17, and Philippians 4:7.
 Third, certain Hebraisms are used, such as a succession of genitives ("all the waves of the billows of the seas of the boisterous mob"), the cognate accusative ("I dreamed a dream", "Liverpool was created with the Creation"), and the parallel ("Closer home does it go than a rammer; and fighting with steel is a play without ever an interlude").
 This passage from Redburn shows how these ways of alluding interlock and result in a texture of Biblical language though there is very little direct quotation: